 If you head to our Contact Us page, fill out our contact form and we will get back to you within 24 hours.

-A listed building is a property that’s of special architectural or historic interest.
+A listed building is a property that’s of special architectural or historic interest which is graded by Historic England.

 The next question many people ask is what's the difference between a grade 1 and a grade 2 listed building?